AndyNotfound/AndyNotfound/README.md

 Designing | Reading | Programming

-- I Love Designing Something Beautiful
+- I Like To Design Something Beautiful
-- I Love Reading New Knowledge And New Things
+- I Like Reading And Learning New Things
-- I Love Programming
+- I Like Programming

 ## Social media :mailbox_with_no_mail: